-Many users have reported issues on workstations previously connected to a domain not taking Outlook credentials and the Credential Manager won’t start and shows an error 0x80090345.
+Many users have reported issues with workstations that were previously connected to a domain.
+These workstations are not accepting Outlook credentials, and the Credential Manager refuses to start, displaying an error code 0x80090345.

 The issue appears to be related to Windows updates KB3000850 and KB299261.
-We’ll try to resolve the issue without uninstalling the updates and if it doesn’t help we’ll uninstall the updates as it seems to be a sure workaround for this issue.
+We will try to resolve the issue without uninstalling the updates, and if that doesn’t help, we’ll uninstall the updates as it seems to be a sure workaround for this issue.

 Solution 1: Set the value of the ProtectionPolicy registry entry to enable local backup of the MasterKey

 To address this problem we need to edit a registry entry to enable local backup of the MasterKey instead of requiring a RWDC.
 To do this:

 - Hold down Windows key + R to bring up the run dialogue box

 - Type regedit and press Enter.
 If you get a UAC prompt, click OK and proceed

 - In the left navigation pane, locate and click HKEY_LOCAL_MACHINE

 - Open the next subfolder named SOFTWARE

 - Afterwards, locate the Microsoft folder and open Cryptography under that.